-Unlike the Fisher market framework for allocating goods, in the case of chores, all the prices and budgets are negative.
-We also note that Definition~\ref{CRdef} is designed for chores that have strictly negative value for all the agents.
-Chores for which some agents have value zero can be handled separately as follows.
+Unlike the Fisher market framework for allocating goods, all the prices and budgets are negative in the case of chores.
+Also, Definition~\ref{CRdef} is designed for chores with strictly negative values for all the agents.
+Chores for which some agents have a zero value can be handled separately as follows.